NaokiEto/Parallel_Computing_Development/Pthreads_No_Files_Rectilinear/README.txt

 get the VTK rectilinear files, assign the appropriate numbered file to the appropriate pthreads.
-The pthread reads the file and passes the data through vtkContourFilter. vtk polydata is outputted and then written to a vtkpolydata temporary file.
-The file is then sent to the parent pthread.
+The pthread reads the file and passes the data through vtkContourFilter. vtk polydata is outputted and then sent to the parent pthread.
 The parent pthread then conglomerates all the files into 1 vtk polydata file.

 To run this program without bash script, we can do